afsc-gap-products/survey-live-temperature-map/README.md

 # Notes

+You will need to install
+<https://www.ffmpeg.org/download.html#build-windows> so video files can
+compile using the `magick` package, which works well with Task Scheduler.

 - [How to set up the task
   scheduler](https://docs.google.com/document/d/1pwBmR6AqgnvUx_AiWYQxtYxIRjWMfdd5EPWwFvpI3Ug/edit)
 - Files are saved to our internal dev FTP server and google drive.